pwwang/pyppl_report/docs/processEnvs.md

 content
 ```

 Then you missed a level-2 heading, which will make your report look wired.
-Here you can specify a level-2 heading with `pXXX.envs.report.pre = '## I am H2'`:
+Here you can specify a level-2 heading with `pXXX.config.report_envs.pre = '## I am H2'`:

 ```markdown
 # An awesome report